mkokol/currencies-rates/README.md

     Set correct data to CURRENCY_LAYER_ACCESS_KEY and DATABASE_URL in ".env" file Configure other properties in ".env", depends on you preferences

+Install dependencies with composer and npm:

+    composer install
+    npm install

 You can create database manually or run a command:

     ./bin/console doctrine:database:create